hendrikkao1/locali18n/README.md

 A lightweight i18n library for React that uses your browser's Web Machine Learning Translation API for instant translations.

-> **Note:** This project is in early development and uses the experimental Web ML Translation API, which has limited browser support and needs a flag enabled.
+> **Note:** This project is in early development and uses the experimental Web ML Translation API, which has limited browser support.
+The API is available in latests Chrome Canary or by enablaing the `#prompt-api-for-gemini-nano` flag in Chrome.

 ## Overview